 - Thermal effects: fires.
 Sparks and heat dissipation by the Joule effect can cause fires.

 - Effects on people and animals: electrocutions and burns.
-Current of a certain intensity passing through the body for a short period of time is enough to cause the risk of electrocution due to cardiac or respiratory arrest.
-Besides, there is risk of burns.
+A current of a certain intensity passing through the body for a short period of time is enough to cause the risk of electrocution due to cardiac or respiratory arrest.
+Besides, there is a risk of burns.

 - Inductive effects: Within a variable electromagnetic field, induced currents appear in every conductor.
 If these conductors reach computers or other electronic equipment, irreversible damage may be produced.

-Aplicaciones Tecnologicas, manufacturer specialised in protection systems against atmospheric electric discharges, puts at your disposal both passive systems and early streamer emission (ESE) air terminals.
+Aplicaciones Tecnológicas S.A. is a manufacturer specialised in protection systems against atmospheric electric discharges, putting at your disposal both passive systems and early streamer emission (ESE) air terminals.
 Here, we explain how each one works:

 - Franklin rods and meshed conductors (Passive systems)